 Read more →There is no one more upset when a bird is killed or injured than my partner Rob.
 He is known as Dr Bob, for his ministrations to all manner of feathered creatures in our Blackheath garden.
 He scrubs out the birdbaths far more often than me, and

 Read more →As with most Australians, the ubiquitous Weber bar-b-que was part of my life for many years.
-And yes, it even produced our Christmas turkey on a couple of occasions.
-In all its glory But somehow we lost our passion for bar-b-ques and the old Weber was retired
+And yes, it even produced our Christmas turkey on a couple of occasions In all its glory The following photo of my partner Rob was taken in the

 Read more →Cinnabar Kitchen in the Blue Mountains village of Blackheath is on The Great Western Highway, just a stroll up the hill from our home.
 I’m not sure why it took my husband Rob and I so long to go, especially when we had great memories of Ashcrofts,